-\ This course fulfills a graduation requirement for Applied Skills.
+This course fulfills a graduation requirement for Applied Skills. # STEM integration options # Makerspace exploring options

-ROBOTICS 12 MTROB12
+ROBOTICS 12 (MTROB12)

 Students will learn about a variety of engineering topics and use this knowledge to solve real-world problems with Robotics.
 This course is similar to Robotics 11 with an emphasis on larger, more complex design challenges.
 3d Printing, Computer Assisted Manufacturing (CAM) and Computer Numeric Control (CNC) will support the development of advance robotics.
 This course will help students acquire the skills and knowledge needed to pursue post-secondary training as technologists, technicians, architects, engineers, and industrial designers.